 Multivitamins, omega-3 fish oil, vitamin C … you name it: taking vitamins for good health is the most popular nostrum of our time.
 The vitamin supplement industry is worth billions.
 The truth gets diluted in a tsunami of PR and paid for studies.
-More often than not, the social media “health gurus” that advocate their usage are also selling them.
-The truth, however, is summarised in Tim Spector’s book Spoon Fed:
+More often than not, the social media “health gurus” that advocate their usage are also profiting from them.
+The truth, however, is summarised in Professor Tim Spector’s book Spoon Fed:

 “Virtually no vitamin or mineral supplement has been shown to have any benefit in proper randomised trials in normal people, and increasingly they are being shown to risk causing harm.
 If these chemicals were not protected by being called supplements, they would be banned.”